 Define the NSWOC role in assisting people living with an ostomy in accessing funding to support the purchase of ostomy supplies.

 Provide information on the Disability Tax Credit (DTC) eligibility criteria and how to fill out the DTC application form.
-Start the video at 50:47 to get to this section of the webinar.

 Medical Supplies and Equipment Guide and Benefit Lists

 The following Medical Supplies and Equipment lists contain the items and services provided as eligible benefits by the Non-Insured Health Benefits (NIHB) program, along with information on coverage policies, benefit codes, requirements for prior approval, and applicable recommended replacement guidelines.